rclone/rclone/MANUAL.md

 Crypt
 ----------------------------------------

-The `crypt` remote encrypts and decrypts another remote.
+Rclone `crypt` remotes encrypt and decrypt other remotes.

-To use it first set up the underlying remote following the config instructions for that remote.
-You can also use a local pathname instead of a remote which will encrypt and decrypt from that directory which might be useful for encrypting onto a USB stick for example.
+To use `crypt`, first set up the underlying remote.
+Follow the `rclone config` instructions for that remote.

+`crypt` applied to a local pathname instead of a remote will encrypt and decrypt that directory, and can be used to encrypt USB removable drives.

+Before configuring the crypt remote, check the underlying remote is working.
+In this example the underlying remote is called `remote:path`.
-First check your chosen remote is working - we'll call it `remote:path` in these docs.
-Note that anything inside `remote:path` will be encrypted and anything outside won't.
-This means that if you are using a bucket based remote (eg S3, B2, swift) then you should probably put the bucket in the remote `s3:bucket`.
-If you just use `s3:` then rclone will make encrypted bucket names too (if using file name encryption) which may or may not be what you want.
+Anything inside `remote:path` will be encrypted and anything outside will not.
+In the case of an S3 based underlying remote (eg Amazon S3, B2, Swift) it is generally advisable to define a crypt remote in the underlying remote `s3:bucket`.
+If `s3:` alone is specified alongside file name encryption, rclone will encrypt the bucket name.

-Now configure `crypt` using `rclone config`.
-We will call this one `secret` to differentiate it from the `remote`.
+Configure `crypt` using `rclone config`.
+In this example the `crypt` remote is called `secret`, to differentiate it from the underlying `remote`.

 ```
 No remotes found - make a new one